jetbasrawi/go.geteventstore/examples/README.md

 Getting Started
-To run these example you should have an eventstore server running on http://localhost:2113
+To run these example you should have an eventstore server running on the default port http://localhost:2113.

 You can download and run an instance of the eventstore on your local development environment or you can use run a server in docker as described below.